State Layer

 let reactionList = chatClient.makeReactionList(with: query)

-// fetch reactions for the query
+// Load reactions for the query

 try await reactionList.get()

-// load more reactions
+// Load more reactions

 try await reactionList.loadMoreReactions()

-// all the loaded reactions
+// All the loaded reactions

 let users = reactionList.state.reactions